 master if you want the latest and greatest version of Jellyfin.

 To test someone else's pull request, you must import the changes to your local repository.

 Fetch the changes in a pull request and link them to a new local branch:

 git fetch upstream pull/<PR_ID>/head:my-testing-branch

-<PR_ID>is pull request ID number on GitHub.
+<PR_ID>is pull request number on GitHub.